 which are always overhead, and which I don't half know to this day?” – Thomas Carlyle

-Imagine gazing up at the sky on a moonless summer night and having the center of the Milky Way Galaxy cast your shadow upon the earth along with all the other ground dwelling creatures of the night.
-You glance down at your shadow and notice the shape resembles the fully formed constellation of Hercules soaring along the celestial sphere high above.
-The planets Jupiter, Mars, and Saturn are jewels wandering along the ecliptic plane nestled in the ancient constellations of the zodiac that have inspired art, science, and religion for millennia.
-You stand humbled by the brilliance of thousands of stars and become connected to countless civilizations through the stories revealed in the patterns of the sky.
+Imagine gazing up at the sky on a moonless summer night and having the center of the Milky Way Galaxy cast your shadow upon the earth.
+The jeweled planets Jupiter, Mars, and Saturn wander along the ecliptic plane, nestled in the ancient constellations of the zodiac, which has inspired art, science, and religion for millennia.
+You stand humbled by the brilliance of thousands of stars and become connected to countless civilizations through the stories written in the night sky.

 Imagine the psychological differences this would make in our lives if we could commune with nights like these whenever we needed.
-Unfortunately, for 60% of Americans today, the Milky Way is no longer visible.
-Light pollution from the inefficient use of outdoor lighting will block the view of the Milky Way for 4 out 5 children born today if this trend continues.
+Unfortunately, for nearly 80% of Americans today, the Milky Way is no longer visible.
+Light pollution, created by the inefficient use of outdoor lighting, will block the view of the Milky Way for 4 out 5 children born today if this trend continues.
 Thankfully, there is hope to preserve the last sanctuaries of our night skies and to return to an unimpaired view of the cosmos that our ancestors experienced.

 What is a natural lightscape?